AgeOfMarcus/ai-control/README.md

 ### What's new?

 The assistant is now able to effectively execute multiple actions in a row.
 It does this by calling another LLM, which comes up with a plan.
+It also has access to a bunch more Termux API tools.

+#### Just added: voice chat mode!

 ## [Video Demo (*YouTube*) - somewhat outdated](https://youtu.be/0evGdb2RLDY)